 NASA may be forced to roll Artemis I back to VAB after Saturday scrub

-ORLANDO, Fla. — All signs were pointing to optimism for NASA’s second shot at a moonshot on Saturday, but a familiar foe forced another scrub for the Artemis I flight from Kennedy Space Center, and now the rocket may be forced to head back to the Vehicle Assembly Building with its next launch opportunity uncertain.
+ORLANDO, Fla. — All signs were pointing to optimism for NASA’s second shot at a moonshot on Saturday, but a familiar foe forced another scrub for the Artemis I flight from Kennedy Space Center.
+Now the rocket may be forced to head back to the Vehicle Assembly Building with its next launch opportunity uncertain.

-“We will not be launching in this launch period,” said NASA’s Jim Free, associate administrator for the Exploration Systems Development Mission Directorate, saying no attempt would be made on Monday.
+“We will not be launching in this launch period,” said NASA’s Jim Free, associate administrator for the Exploration Systems Development Mission Directorate, noting no attempt would be possible this week.
 “It’s definitely off the table.”

 A liquid hydrogen leak detected during NASA’s attempts to load the Space Launch System rocket’s core stage with the required 733,000 gallons of cryogenic propellants had engineers scrambling to find a fix.

-As the morning progressed toward the opening of an afternoon launch window, though, NASA’s three attempts to remedy the leak fell short eventually leading to NASA pulling the plug at 11:17 a.m.
+As the morning progressed toward the opening of an afternoon launch window, though, NASA’s three attempts to remedy the leak fell short, eventually leading to the launch director pulling the plug at 11:17 a.m.

+Free said proposed repairs will take weeks, and that a safety agreement with the U.S. Space Force would require a rollback unless a waiver could be granted.

+“This is part of our space program.
+Be ready for the scrubs,” said NASA Administrator Bill Nelson.

 “So this is part of the space business,” he said.

-NASA’s next available window runs Sept.
+Artemis’ next available launch window runs Sept.
 19-Oct.
-4, but that would run up against the planned launch of a SpaceX Dragon for the Crew-5 mission to the International Space Station.
-After that, the windows run from Oct.
+4, but that would put it up against the planned launch of a SpaceX Dragon for the Crew-5 mission to the International Space Station.
+After that, the windows are from Oct.
 17-31, Nov.
 12-27 and Dec.
 9-23.
 Each window has only certain days during which the Earth and moon are in the right position for the mission.

-“We need to make sure we deconflict with them, so that will weigh into into what we do,” Free said.
+“We need to make sure we de-conflict with them, so that will weigh into what we do,” Free said.

-When it does lift off, the SLS would become the most powerful rocket to ever launch from Earth, generating 8.8 million pounds of thrust to send the Orion spacecraft on a multiweek mission to orbit the moon and head back to Earth at 24,500 mph, the fastest ever for a human-rated spacecraft that will endure temperatures near 5,000 degree Fahrenheit on reentry.
+When it does lift off, the SLS would become the most powerful rocket to ever launch from Earth.
+It will generate 8.8 million pounds of thrust to send the Orion spacecraft on a multiweek mission to orbit the moon and head back to Earth at 24,500 mph, the fastest ever for a human-rated spacecraft that will endure temperatures near 5,000 degrees Fahrenheit on reentry.

 Nelson praised the launch team for making sure this test flight paves the way for future human missions.